saif2khan/quickstart-email-python/README.md

 EMAIL="<RECIPIENT_EMAIL_ADDRESS_HERE>"
 ```

-5. Open your browser and go to `http://localhost:5000/nylas/auth` and log in and end user account
+5. Open your browser and go to `http://localhost:5000/nylas/auth` and log in and end user account.
+Enjoy!

-6. After authenticating an end user account, you can visit the following URLs to get a feel for some of what you can do with the Nylas Email API.

 ```text
 http://localhost:5000/nylas/recent-emails